Influenza Vaccine Pros, Cons & Natural Treatments

 Certainly I recommend you speak with your physician if you have questions about the flu vaccine, but clearly the studies show that the vaccine is not the invincible protection against the flu that many presume.
 The good news is there are several proven things you can do to limit the severity and duration of these infections, but you need to prepare ahead of time.

 There are a variety of natural substances that are proven to boost the immune system, when taken as needed for acute infections.
 These may also be taken regularly for improved health, prevention or chronic immune support.
-The key is to get them now so you are ready to go at the first sign of an infection.
+The KEY is to get them now so you are ready to go at the first sign of an infection.

 Vitamin D is well known to support immune function and many studies confirm the association between low vitamin D levels and higher rates of influenza infections.
 I highly recommend having your blood level of vitamin D checked.
 Supplement using vitamin D3, with as much as necessary to get blood levels into the 60-80 ng/ml range, or, taking 2,000 iu daily is a reasonable guess for most adults.
+It takes a long time for vitamin D levels to change so start taking extra now.

 N-acetylcysteine (NAC) is an acetylated ester of the amino acid L-cysteine.
 NAC also raises glutathione levels.
 For many years, NAC has been used to treat bronchitis and other lung conditions as an expectorant or mucous thinner as well as an anti-inflammatory.